spShashankGit/spShashankGit/README.md

 🙋‍♂️ Hi my name is Shashank, Nice to meet you :)

-🚀  Solutions Architect with Specialization in Machine Learning and Web Applications
+🚀  Solutions Architect with Specialization in AI and Web Applications

 💫 Looking for a ML project to contribute